 We’re often asked what it means to “collaborate” with an artist — especially when we obviously work in two completely different mediums.
 My favorite answer: each collaboration means something different!
 No two composers speak through music in quite the same way, and no two artists infuse the canvas with the same verve and personality, and so each collaboration means a new discovery.

-Throughout each year-long collaboration — through conversation about our unique art forms, and putting together joint concerts and exhibits — artist and musician alike often discover new aspects of their art and take our audience along for the ride.
-Not knowing where exactly that ride will go is part of the fun and makes it nothing at all like an assignment… and fun is pretty well our 2017 artist’s specialty!
+Throughout each collaboration — through conversation about our unique art forms, and putting together a joint concert and exhibit — artist and musician alike often discover new aspects of their art and take our audience along for the ride.
+Not knowing where exactly that ride will go is part of the fun and makes it nothing at all like an assignment… and fun is pretty well our spring 2017 artist’s specialty!

 I first met Margie Guyot in an unexpected way — during a fateful Encore Winds rehearsal.
 When someone aims a saxophone at you, you tend to take notice!
 It wasn’t too long after that rehearsal when I happened to be browsing on Facebook and read an interview where Margie casually mentioned oil painting was a hobby of hers.
 Later that summer, while browsing in North Seas Gallery in Charlevoix, MI, a lovely landscape painting caught my attention.
 I did a double-take: Margie Guyot was the artist.
 “She’s no ‘hobby’ artist!”
 I thought.